VDas904/PracticeGit/README.md

 # PracticeGit
-This is for myself as i'm gaining practical experience how to use github
+This is for myself as i'm gaining practical experience on how to use github